kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/functions.md

 ```

 ## Using “func.call/apply” for the context - Call forwarding
 The caching decorator mentioned above is not suited to work with object methods.
+Once a method is passed somewhere separately from the object – this is lost.
 Passing all arguments along with the context to another function is called call forwarding.
 ```javascript
   // we'll make worker.slow caching
   let worker = {